MaryJay787/pfwtfp-ruby-hash-concept-review-atl-web-042219-gap/README.md

 ## Recognize Hash Vocabulary Word: Value

 In a dictionary, when we lookup a definition by the word we get its definition.
-When we look things up in a hash based on the key, we get back the _value_ of that _key_ in the hash.
+When we look things up in a hash based on the _key_, we get back the _value_ of that _key_ in the hash.

 Unlike a dictionary which uses words as keys, you can use integer, string,